mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 For more inspiration or guidance on how to use the below-mentioned microflows in your logic, Mendix recommends downloading our [showcase app](https://marketplace.mendix.com/link/component/220475), which displays various examples.

-#### 3.3.1 `Image Generations (single image)` {#imagegenerations-single}
+#### 3.3.1 Image Generations (Single Image) {#imagegenerations-single}

 The microflow activity `Image Generations (single image)` supports scenarios where a single image must be generated based on the provided prompt.
 To implement this operation, you must create a specialization of the [GeneratedImage](#generatedimage) entity.
 For every implementation of this microflow, an instance of this specialization has to be created first and must be passed into the `OutputImage` parameter of the microflow.
-If the call is successful, the image generated by the model will be stored in that object.
+If the call is successful, the image generated by the model is stored in that object.

 For technical details, see the [Technical Reference](#image-generations-single-technical) section.

-#### 3.3.2 `Image Generations (advanced)` {#imagegenerations-advanced}
+#### 3.3.2 Image Generations (Advanced) {#imagegenerations-advanced}

 You can use the microflow activity `Image Generations (advanced)` in cases where the above-mentioned microflows do not provide enough support or flexibility.
 The interface of this operation resembles the API interface.
 The construction of the request and handling of the response must be implemented in a custom way.
 The accompanying microflow `ImageGenerationsRequest_Create` is available to construct the request object as an input for the operation.